 · Union employment as a Clinic Assistant in a health care setting pays well, offers good benefits, and can be a great choice for people who want to develop and use their administrative, customer service, and health care skills.

-· Program to start in late summer/early fall 2025.
+· Now enrolling for early 2026.
 Some training will be provided at Saint Paul College.

 Unionized construction and manufacturing businesses in Minnesota are looking for more trained workers.